 Signing collection areas at the landfill is key to keeping recyclable and hazardous materials separated from the rest.
 Bloodvein First Nation, Fisher River Cree Nation and Peguis First Nation installed bilingual signs at their landfills.
 (Fisher River sign translation by Elder Dorothy Crate and original design by student Jayde McKay.)

 Handy Contact Lists

 Here’s a handy list with contact information for the various types of materials handled at the landfill.
 From industry stewardship groups to transporters and recyclers, this handy summary lists groups you would be contacting most often.
 This one-page cheat sheet provides the contact info for all of the industry stewardship groups in Manitoba.

 Backhaul for Winter Road Communities

 Transporting recyclable and hazardous materials from remote communities presents an additional set of challenges.
 Starting in 2019-20, industry stewardship groups collaborated with 5 winter road First Nation communities in Manitoba to remove materials.
 Learn more about this pilot project here.
-Details on the 2021 backhaul coming soon!
+Find details on the 2020-21 backhaul here.